 You can also follow me on Twitter: http://twitter.com/oneandzeroTI

 Do you want to read interesting multicore articles?
-Check out our Multicore Mix
+Please check out our Blog "The Process"

 Hi One and Zero / AC,